cyrozap/mediatek-lte-baseband-re/General-Notes.md

   connectivity subsystem includes the WiFi CPU core and possibly the Bluetooth CPU as well.
 * CQDMA: Command-Queue DMA.
 This is what MediaTek calls their DMA controller.
+* DA: Download Agent.
+In the official MediaTek USB-based eMMC flashing flow, the DA is code loaded over USB by the preloader (which itself may be loaded over USB in BROM USB Download Mode) that interacts with the host software to read from/write to eMMC.
 * DAA: "Download Agent Authentication"?
 * DBF: DSP Binary Filter.
 As the name implies, this is binary filter data that is loaded into and parsed by the firmware running on the Coresonic DSP.